dipdup-io/dipdup/docs/foreign/guide-kakarot.md

 ## Explore DipDup

-For more information on how to fully utilize DipDup and its capabilities, visit the [official DipDup documentation](https://dipdup.io/docs).
-There, you'll find extensive guides covering everything from initial setup to exploring advanced functionalities like custom data models and fine-tuning the GraphQL API.
-The documentation is an essential tool for both new and seasoned developers, structured to support a seamless development journey with detailed tutorials, examples, and recommended practices.
+To dive deeper into DipDup and unlock its full potential, visit the [official DipDup documentation](https://dipdup.io/docs).
+The documentation offers a thorough exploration of the framework, from installation steps to detailed examples and complex demo projects.
+It’s designed to assist developers at every step, ensuring an efficient development process for both simple indexers and sophisticated blockchain applications.